 The reserve for the Company's own shares comprises the cost of the Company's shares held by the Group.
-As at 31 December 2020, the Group held 64,200 (2019: 64,200) of the Company's shares.
+At 31 December 2021, there were nil (2020: 64,200) Company's shares held by the Group.

 Capital reserve

 Capital reserve arises from the difference between proceeds from the disposal of treasury shares and the cost of the treasury shares disposed.